miramax777/ObjectPooling/README.md

 ## This graphics takes when main() method was runned, main() method in Main class, it's small one-thread poc.

-## Below you can find screenshots when multithread tests was runned.

 Run in one main thread.

 ObjectPool use two lists and synchronized methods.